06 Nov Mediation, Intercession, and The Communion of Saints

 ~ Abraham was interceding on behalf of the people of Sodom and Gomorrah when God wanted to exterminate these two cities because of their sins.
 Abraham kept trying to stop God from doing that and God was listening and fulfilling Abraham wishes.

 Intercession in the New Testament: We have mentioned that we cannot add to the salvation of Jesus Christ because the Person acting in Christ is divine and therefore all his actions have an infinite and eternal value.
-Therefore, every action Jesus did on earth is meant to remain valid forever throughout history of humanity.
+Therefore, every action Jesus did on earth is meant to remain valid forever in heaven throughout history of humanity.

 ~ In John 2, the Virgin Mary intervened at the feast of Cana in Galilee to have Jesus change the water into wine.